Miscarriage and pregnancy loss

-It’s the unspoken grief that so many women carry in their hearts: the pain of losing a child due to miscarriage.
-While it is often only talked about in hushed voices behind closed doors and is sometimes treated as a taboo subject, miscarriages are, unfortunately, not rare: it is estimated that 10 to 25% of pregnancies end in miscarriage.
+It’s the unspoken grief that so many women carry in their hearts: the pain of losing a child due to miscarriage (before 20 weeks gestation) or stillbirth (after 20 weeks gestation).
+While it is often only talked about in hushed voices behind closed doors and is sometimes treated as a taboo subject, pregnancy loss is, unfortunately, not rare: it is estimated that 10 to 25% of pregnancies end in miscarriage and 0.6% end in stillbirth (which still translates to more than 20,000 stillbirths each year).
 This means that many women experience the physical and emotional pain of pregnancy loss but feel unsure of how to talk about their loss or how to grieve, because it is a topic that is not discussed enough.

 What is a miscarriage?